Andy-UTAS/POLUS/docs/partII/ediffraction.md

 $\alpha$ can be determined by measuring the linear diameter of a the diffraction ring projected onto a screen combined with knowledge of the dimensions of the TEL-555 diffraction tube apparatus (see Procedure, below).
 Thus a measure of the diffraction ring diameter is tantamount to a measure of the electron wavelength.

-!!! info "For your lab report"
+!!! example "For your lab report"
     Relate the electron wavelength to the accelerating voltage in the device by rewriting the de Broglie relation as a function of the charge $q$ and mass $m$ of the electron and the accelerating voltage V. Use the relativistic momentum formula

     \[